 Denver Estate Planning for Nontraditional Families Attorney

-For personalized estate planning that benefits your blended or nontraditional family in Colorado, come to Brady, McFarland & Lord, LLC, in Arvada.
+For personalized estate planning that benefits your blended or nontraditional family in Colorado, come to Colorado Estate Planning Law Center, in Arvada.
 Estate planning expert, attorney, and author Karen L. Brady has offered valuable assistance to a wide variety of individuals, couples, and families during her 21 years of legal experience.
 She can work with you to tailor specific strategies that suit your unique needs and goals.
 Your lifestyle should not determine your legal ability to create something useful for those you care about most.
 Karen L. Brady has the command of estate planning tools, compassion, and creativity that helps you prepare for a brighter future.
 Call our Denver estate planning for nontraditional families attorney at (303) 420-2863 or contact us online for a free initial consutlation.

 What Is a Civil Union?

 A civil union is a legal relationship between two people.
 It provides legal protections for that couple only at the state level.
 Since a civil union is not a marriage, civil unions don’t offer federal benefits or protections.
 Before same-sex marriage was legalized federally in 2015, most same-sex couples didn’t have the opportunity to get married and instead had to become partners via civil unions.
 Civil unions are often referred to as marriage without the title.